-Originator review Alba Leasing SpA (NR/NR)
+Originator review

-Date of operations review March 2024
+Date of operations review May-2025

 Originator overall quality Average

-Strength " Although the company is relatively young, management has multi-year experience in the sector (former Banca Italease employees).
-New origination mainly focused on small tickets, as opposed to larger real estate contracts.
+Strength " Although the company is relatively young, management has experience in the sector.
+New origination mainly focused on small and medium-sized tickets, as opposed to larger real estate contracts.

-Weaknesses Volatile profitability in light of deteriorating economic environment.
-Reliance on shareholder bank funding and weak liquidity position.
+Weaknesses " Volatile profitability in light of deteriorating economic environment. " Reliance on shareholder bank funding and weak liquidity position.

-Servicer review Alba Leasing SpA (NR/NR)
+Servicer review

-Servicer average quality
+Servicer average quality Average

 Strengths " Cash reconciliation is on a daily basis

 Challenges " Given the small size of the originator, the arrears management process is not particularly proactive.